IsaacAlves7/register-of-users-with-admin-panel/README.md

-# 📋 Register of Church Members with Admin Panel
+# 📋 Login/Register of users with Admin Panel
 > Crud Page Admin of users with Node.js.

 ## Technologies/Architectures: